 A recent comment on an old post about the inspiration for my stories has inspired me to write a new blog post that's updated.
-I've written seven books since that last post, how crazy is that?!
+I've written eight books since that last post, how crazy is that?!

 The Healer: The Healer's inspiration came heavily from the story I'd already told in The Cleaner.
 This book was written because I loved Jesse's reaction to Reagan at the end of The Cleaner.
 His story needed to be told.